AppliBLE/ST-Web-Bluetooth/README.md

-# **ST Web Bluetooth App Interfaces**
+# **ST Web Bluetooth® App Interfaces**

 ***

-## **What is Web Bluetooth ?**
+## **What is Web Bluetooth® ?**
-The Web Bluetooth API is a new specification that allows us to communicate directly to Bluetooth Low Energy devices from the browser.
+The Web Bluetooth® API is a new specification that allows us to communicate directly to Bluetooth® Low Energy devices from the browser.

 ## **Browser compatibility with the API Web Bluetooth®.**